Joseph Scalia III

 Joseph Scalia III, Psya.D.is a practicing psychoanalyst in Livingston, Montana.
 He was President of Montana Wilderness Association from 2006-2008, and served on its State Council for seven years.
 Dr. Scalia has written numerous articles on the wilderness debates of our time, to be found in Mountain Journal, CounterPunch, and numerous Montana newspapers.
 He has been interviewed on Rendering Unconscious, Wilderness Podcast, Green Root Podcast, and KGLT Radio-Bozeman, and has presented on these concerns at international psychoanalytic and critical theory conferences.
 He is GYWA's first President.

 Clint has worked with the U.S. Geological Survey and has traveled to several U.S. states with work involving water quality and the National Stream Qulity Accounting Network.
 Clint and his wife spend their time volunteering and being on boards for various groups and organizations within the Bozeman community.
 Clint is currently on several boards of conservation related organizations.

 Adam grew up on the East Coast and first discovered his love for wilderness in the Adirondack Mountains.
-Now living in the West, Adam has found his home among public lands, trout streams and wilderness.
-He is the host of Wilderness Podcast and works to protect wildlife and wilderness through advocacy and education.
+Now living in the West, he has found his home among public lands, trout streams and wilderness.
+Adam works as Western Watershed Project's Oregon/Nevada Director.
+He is also host of Wilderness Podcast, working to protect wildlife and wilderness through advocacy and education.